JALC is led by Managing & Artistic Director Wynton Marsalis, one of the original founders of the organization.

 As Executive Director, Greg Scholl is responsible for managing this storied American institution, including its landmark venues in the Time Warner Center, dynamic programming schedule, rich and growing catalogue of music and video, wide array of education programs, and international expansion.

 Prior to joining Jazz at Lincoln Center, Scholl was the President of Local Integrated Media at NBCUniversal.
-In that role, he operated an array of online and mobile properties supporting NBC's 10 owned television stations, the Nonstop cable network, NBC's digital out-of-home business, and LX.TV, a lifestyle television production company.
+In that role, he operated an array of online and mobile properties supporting NBC's owned television stations, a national multi-cast cable network, NBC's digital out-of-home businesses, and LX.TV, a lifestyle television production company.
 Scholl was also responsible for NBC's local strategies around social media and multi-platform audience and advertiser engagement.
-During his tenure, NBC experienced explosive audience growth, particularly around social media engagement, and he solidified vital partnerships such as NBC's long-term arrangement with VeriFone Media Systems.
-Scholl oversaw the launch of a suite of new mobile products for the iPhone, iPad and Android devices; the re-launch of NBC's local news mobile web businesses; and a slate of new local digital entertainment and news franchises.
+Scholl oversaw the launch of a suite of new mobile products; the re-launch of NBC's local news mobile web businesses; and a slate of new, branded local digital entertainment and news franchises.

-Scholl graduated magna cum laude from Harvard College with a degree in history and science.
-An avid collector of 78rpm records and acoustic guitars, he resides in New York City with his wife and two children.
+Scholl graduated from Harvard College with an A.B. magna cum laude in History and Science.
+An avid collector of 78rpm records, he resides in New York City with his wife and their two children.